We’ve expanded to support VM-based workloads. Read about it!

 Real-Life Examples of Workload Identity Breaches and Leaked Secrets – and What to Do About Them (Updated Regularly) header image

 For the vast majority of IT history, identity has been thought of in the context of humans.
 Usernames, passwords and other authentication mechanisms dominate our daily lives on the web.
-However, as technology continues to advance, the concept of identity and access management (IAM) is expanding beyond the human realm to include workloads.
+However, as technology continues to advance, the concept of identity and access management (IAM) is expanding beyond the human realm to include nonhumans like workloads.

 In the age of digital transformation, artificial intelligence and the internet of things, all of which has been propelled forward by the rise of remote work and its heavy reliance on cloud-based resources, workload – aka machine-to-machine – identities have surged alongside.
 According to Microsoft’s 2023 State of Cloud Permissions Risk report, workload identities are outnumbering human identities 10 to one, and just 1% of permissions are actively used.